10 Things You Must Do In Amsterdam

 grab a bite at food hallen market

 With over 20 vendor stalls this is a great venue for trying a variety of foods and beverages.
-De Ballenbar is the most popular of them all so be sure to stop by and order their bitterballs.
-It’s an old classic Dutch snack however at De Ballenbar they’ve added their own twist to them.
+De Ballenbar is the most popular, so stop by and order their bitterballs.
+It’s an old classic Dutch snack but at De Ballenbar they’ve added their own twist!
+If you prefer to explore the city while trying the most popular foods of the Dutch, you can book a walking food tour below.

 4. albert cuyp market